Questrom School of Business Policy

-A directed study is a coherent, well-defined, and substantive reading and research project supervised by a faculty member, usually resulting in a major written document.
+A directed study is a coherent, well-defined, substantive reading and research project supervised by a faculty member, usually resulting in a major written document.
 It is not credit for work experience.
 Rather, it offers the student an opportunity to explore in detail a carefully defined area of special concern, as well as a chance to work under the close supervision of a faculty member.
-A directed study should be approved no later than the last day of the add period.
-Counting as an SMG elective, the directed study should be approved no later than the last day of the add/drop period; it is billed as a 4-credit course unless otherwise indicated by the faculty member.
+Counting as a Questrom elective, the directed study should be approved no later than the last day of the add period; it is billed as a 4-credit course unless otherwise indicated by the faculty member.

 For procedures for approval, applications, and further information, inquire at the School’s Undergraduate Program Office, or download the Directed Study Application here.